Mitch Haniger Player Props: Giants vs. Cardinals

 - The Cardinals surrender the fourth-fewest home runs in baseball (64 total, one per game).

-- His most recent appearance was on Wednesday against the Texas Rangers, when the lefty went four innings, surrendering four earned runs while giving up seven hits.
+- The righty's most recent time out came on Thursday against the Texas Rangers, when he tossed six scoreless innings while allowing three hits.

-- The 23-year-old has amassed a 6.00 ERA and 6.6 strikeouts per nine innings in four games this season, while giving up a batting average of .271 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.